13 Retail Employees Reveal the Worst Things They've Seen on Black Friday

 In some cases, the police are, as it turns out, definitely the right choice.
 As the following story proves, Black Friday shoppers can get violent!

 "My dad was a police officer when the toy of the year was Tickle Me Elmo," recalled Redditor @jennyanydots711.
 "He responded to a call at Walmart or Target (I can't remember which one exactly) about two women beating each other up over one.
 When he went to break up the fight, one of the women bit his arm so hard that she actually spit some of his skin and blood out onto the floor.
 He had to get his blood tested every six months for two years after the incident to make sure he didn't get any diseases from her."
+And for more on the Tickle Me Elmo era chaos, check out 20 Ways Christmas Was Better in the '90s.

 The woman who tackled and punched store employees for a Furby